Louis Riel: Amnesty question

-It was not until 2 September 1870 that the new lieutenant-governor Adams George Archibald arrived and set about the establishment of civil government.
+It was not until 2 September 1870 that the new Lieutenant-governor Adams George Archibald arrived and set about the establishment of civil government.
 Without an amnesty, and with the Canadian militia threatening his life, Riel fled to the safety of the St. Joseph's mission across the Canada–US border in the Dakota Territory.
 The results of the first provincial election in December 1870 were promising for Riel, as many of his supporters came to power.
 Nevertheless, stress and financial troubles precipitated a serious illness—perhaps a harbinger of his future mental afflictions—that prevented his return to Manitoba until May 1871.

 The settlement now faced a possible threat, from cross-border Fenian raids coordinated by his former associate William Bernard O'Donoghue.
 Archibald issued a call to arms in October, and assured Riel that if he participated he would not be arrested.
-Riel organized several companies of Métis troops for the defense of Manitoba.
-When Archibald reviewed the troops in St. Boniface, he made the significant gesture of publicly shaking Riel's hand, signaling that a rapprochement had been effected.
+Riel organized several companies of Métis troops for the defence of Manitoba.
+When Archibald reviewed the troops in St. Boniface, he made the significant gesture of publicly shaking Riel's hand, signalling that a rapprochement had been effected.

 When this news reached Ontario, Mair and members of the Canada First movement whipped up anti-Riel (and anti-Archibald) sentiment.
 With Federal elections coming in 1872, Macdonald could ill afford further rift in Quebec–Ontario relations and so he did not offer an amnesty.
 Instead he quietly arranged for Taché to offer Riel a bribe of C$1,000 to remain in voluntary exile.
 This was supplemented by an additional £600 from Smith for the care of Riel's family.